citp/privacy-policy-historical/s/sa/sav/savethechildren.org.uk.md

 In order to remember that you have accepted our use of cookies, we will place a temporary cookie to remember your consent for 3 months.
 For more information about how we use cookies on this site, please review our Cookie Policy below.

-## Privacy Policy

 ### How do we collect your information?

 _We may collect information about you directly whenever you interact with us_.
 For example, when you contact Save the Children regarding our activities, register as a supporter, send or receive information, engage with our social media or make a donation to us, you may provide us with your personal information.

 _We may also receive information about you when you interact with third parties with whom we work._  For example, where you’ve made a donation to us through a third-party website (e.g., Just Giving or Virgin Money Giving) and given them permission to share your information with us.

 _We may supplement what we know about you with information that is available to the public_.
 For example, in order to ensure that our communication with you is relevant and tailored to your background and interests, we may collect information about you from publicly-available sources either directly or through third-party subscription services or service providers.
 See 'How will we combine and analyse the information we collect about you?' for more detail.
 We may also carry out research using publicly available information to identify individuals who have an affinity to our cause but with whom we are not already in touch.

 _We may collect aggregated or anonymous information when you visit our website or interact with our content_.
-For example, we may collect information about the services you use and how you use them, like when you watch a video on YouTube, visit our website or
+For example, we may collect information about the services you use and how you use them, like when you watch a video on YouTube, visit our website or view and interact with our ads and content.
+Please see our Cookie Policy for more detail.

 ### What information do we collect?